bachinaabhinay/Software-Project-Management-S6/week1/UserStory.md

 As a Manger,
 >* I want to create accounts or update to register employes.
 >* I want to view workers activies and statues.
->* I want to view Stock avability or inventory.
+>* I want to view Stock availability
->* I want to update the inventory.
+>* I want to update the stock.
->* I want to generate reports on Inventory.
+>* I want to generate reports on stock.
 >* I want to get damage reports and their statuses.